Table of Contents

 Article 29 – Length of Service

 Length of service is defined as the continuous length of service in a SAG-AFTRA bargaining unit position in calendar days with the Employer from the most recent date of hire.
 Service of less than full time shall be considered full time.
-Time spent on leave of absence without pay or on layoff shall not be included in computing seniority, but does not constitute a break in service.
+Time spent on layoff shall not be included in computing seniority, but does not constitute a break in service.
 Permanent employees who are veterans or their unmarried widows/widowers shall have added to their seniority the veteran’s active military service to a maximum of five (5) years credit.
-Time spent on military duty leave, paid or unpaid, or time spent on leave without pay to work for the union is included in seniority calculation.
+Time spent on military duty leave, paid or unpaid, or time spent on unpaid time off to work for the union is included in seniority calculation.
 Probationary employees are not vested with seniority credits until successfully completing the probationary period.

 Length of service is lost upon resignation, termination for cause, or failure to return from a leave of absence.

-Employees who enter into the bargaining unit from other positions at the University of Washington shall be credited with their length of service for all employment in State classified service while employed at the University.
-Employees who enter into the bargaining unit from other state agencies and institutions of higher education.
+Employees who enter into the bargaining unit from other positions at the University of Washington shall be credited with their length of service for all employment in State classified and professional staff service while employed at the University.
+Employees who enter into the bargaining unit from other state agencies and institutions of higher education shall start earning layoff seniority from the first day of coverage under this Agreement.

 Article 30 – Layoff